Gatchina: Russian Civil War

-Shortly afterwards, the outbreak of the Russian Civil War saw Gatchina loyal to the White Movement, and the palace was visited by President Alexander Kerensky on October 27, 1917.
+Shortly afterwards, the Bolsheviks seized power in the October Revolution and the outbreak of the Russian Civil War followed.
+It saw Gatchina loyal to the White Movement, and the palace was visited by President Alexander Kerensky of the deposed Russian Provisional Government on October 27, 1917.
 During Kerensky's visit, fighting broke out in Gatchina between detachments of the Red Guards and Cossack units of General Pyotr Krasnov.
 The Reds won the battle, which had avoided the palace, and on November 1, they held a rally outside the palace in the main square, where Pavel Dybenko encouraged the Cossack units stationed in the palace to surrender and not to oppose the Red authorities.
 Kerensky left Gatchina Palace that night, and it was occupied by Red troops the following day.

-Interbellum
+Interwar period

 In May 1918, the museum was re-opened by the Reds "for the victorious popular masses of the Russian Revolution" in Gatchina.
 From 1918 to 1941, the Gatchina Palace and parks were open to public as a national museum.
-On February 14, 1923, Gatchina was renamed Trotsk (Троцк) by the new Soviet authorities, in honor of Leon Trotsky.
-After Joseph Stalin became General Secretary of the Communist Party of the Soviet Union, Trotsky was gradually exiled, and the town was renamed Krasnogvardeysk (Красногварде́йск, Red Guard City) on August 2, 1929.
+On February 14, 1923, Gatchina was renamed Trotsk (Троцк) by the new Soviet authorities, after Leon Trotsky.
+After Joseph Stalin became General Secretary of the Russian Communist Party (b), Trotsky was gradually exiled (and later killed on Stalin's orders), and the town was renamed Krasnogvardeysk (Красногварде́йск, Red Guard City) on August 2, 1929.

-World War 2
+World War II

-Gatchina was occupied by Nazi Germany from Saturday, September 13, 1941, following the German invasion of the Soviet Union during World War II.
+Gatchina was occupied by Nazi Germany from Saturday, September 13, 1941, following the German invasion of Russia during World War II.

 The Germans renamed the town Lindemannstadt, in honor of the Wehrmacht general Georg Lindemann, and looted much of the Gatchina Palace for its collections of art.
 On January 26, 1944, the Germans abandoned Lindemannstadt during their retreat, setting fire to Gatchina Palace and vandalizing much of the park.
-The town was quickly retaken by the Red Army, and two days later it was renamed back to its pre-Soviet name, Gatchina.
+The town was quickly retaken by the Red Army, and two days later it was renamed back to its original pre-Soviet name, Gatchina.